cilium/cilium/Documentation/installation/cni-chaining-generic-veth.rst

 If the CNI plugin you are chaining with is currently not using veth then the ``generic-veth`` plugin is not suitable.
 In that case, a full CNI chaining plugin is required which understands the device model of the underlying plugin.
-Writing such a plugin is trivial, contact us on :ref:`slack` for more details.
+Writing such a plugin is trivial, contact us on `Cilium Slack`_ for more details.

 Create a CNI configuration to define your chaining configuration
 ================================================================